Heracleum mantegazzianum: Life cycle

-Emerging seedlings tend to be morphologically diverse, with jagged pinnate forms and more rounded leaf shapes being sighted almost always within the same seed bank.
-During the first few years of growth, the leaves and stem of a pre-flowering plant die over the winter.
-In the spring, the plant grows back from its root.
+Emerging seedlings tend to be morphologically diverse, with jagged pinnate forms and more rounded leaf shapes being sighted almost always occurring within the same seed bank.
+During the first few years of growth, the leaves and stem of a pre-flowering plant die back over winter.
+In spring, the plant grows back from its root.
 In other words, the giant hogweed is a herbaceous perennial.

 A giant hogweed plant usually produces a flowering stalk in 3–5 years, but plants may take up to eight years to flower if conditions are unfavourable.
 In the Czech Republic, a single plant reached twelve years old before flowering.
 In any case, when the plant finally flowers, it does so between June and July (in the northern hemisphere).

 Seeds are typically produced in August.
-A single flowering plant will produce 20,000 seeds on average with seed production varying between 10,000 and 50,000 seeds per plant.
+On average, a single flowering plant will produce 20,000 seeds with seed production varying between 10,000 and 50,000 seeds per plant.

-Giant hogweed is a monocarpic perennial, that is, after a mature plant flowers and produces seed, the entire plant dies.
-During the following winter, tall dead stems mark the locations where the flowering plants once stood.
+Giant hogweed is a monocarpic perennial.
+This means that after a mature plant flowers and produces seeds, the entire plant dies.
+During the following winter, the tall dead stems mark the locations where the flowering plants once stood.

-The seeds are dispersed short distances by wind, but can travel longer distances by water, animals, and people.
-Most seeds (95%) are found in the top 5 cm of the soil within a few metres of the parent plant.
-Seeds may stay alive in the seed bank for more than five years.
+The seeds are dispersed over short distances by the wind, but they can also be carried over longer distances by water, animals, and people.
+Most seeds (95%) are found within the top 5 cm of soil, a few metres of the parent plant.
+Seeds may remain viable in the seedbank for over five years.

 A seed deposited in the seed bank is initially dormant.
-Dormancy is broken by the cold and wet conditions of autumn and winter, and so freshly deposited seeds lie dormant until at least the following spring, at which time approximately 90% of the previously dormant seeds will germinate.
+Dormancy is broken by the cold, wet conditions of autumn and winter.
+Therefore, freshly deposited seeds remain dormant until at least the following spring, when approximately 90% of them will germinate.
 The rest remain dormant in the seed bank.

-Seeds normally result from cross-pollination between two or more plants but self-pollination is also possible.
-More than half the seeds produced by self-pollination will germinate and give rise to healthy seedlings.
-Hence a single isolated seed may give rise to a new colony of plants.
+Seeds normally result from cross-pollination between two or more plants, but self-pollination is also possible.
+More than half of the seeds produced by self-pollination will germinate and give rise to healthy seedlings, so a single isolated seed can lead to the formation of a new colony of plants.